Dmitri9149/Rust_Tokenizers/README.md

 "🔺","🔸","🔹","🔻"

   '🔺d🔹o🔹g🔻' and '🔺g🔹 o🔹 d🔻'  ==> now 'd🔻' and '🔺d' are different basis tokens corresponding to the characters at the beginning or end of words.
 And by two blue diamonds we will '🔹o🔹' modify the internat characters. 'd🔻' ; '🔺d' and '🔹 d🔹' are different basis tokens now (different basis vectors).
 (We use emoji as the modifiers).
+The two '🔹' from every side of a token are used in part for not to use 'lookaround' in regex.
 And 'i🔻' ; '🔺i' ; '🔹 i🔹' ; '🔺i🔻' all are different tokens too.
 The tokens at the beginning , end , internal of a word all have very different merging statistic withint the process of BPE tokenization.
 We have to handle them differently and the modifiers help with this.